MarkFChavez/mrkjlchvz.github.io/_posts/2017-05-28-hidden-complexity-of-ruby.md

 ---

 Ruby's simplicity has reached a whole new level.
 It has given developers a new approach to writing code.
 For me, coding should be fun and that's what Ruby has always been.
-This feature has enabled us not to think about code too much but focus more on the business side.
+It has enabled us to not think about code too much but focus more on how we can give values to our customers.

 Why am I saying this?

-Because once a developer has focused on the business, it keeps our clients happy and we get to keep our jobs.
+Because once a developer has focused on the customer, it keeps them happy and we get to keep our jobs.
 More value means success.

-Let me show you a block of `ruby` code.
+To demonstrate how simple this language is, let me show you a block of code.

 ```ruby
 list_of_characters = Character.all